 - 8.1 We will consider all completed applications on their own merits.
 Incomplete or missing documentation or evidence may result in the application being rejected.
-Any application that is not completed within 42 6 months will be treated as withdrawn. - 8.2 Where an applicant is unable to demonstrate that they fulfil the requirements of this Policy, applications will be refused.
+Any application that is not completed within 12 months will be treated as withdrawn. - 8.2 Where an applicant is unable to demonstrate that they fulfil the requirements of this Policy, applications will be refused.
 It may be that, having regard to the particular circumstances, it would be right to depart from the Policy.
-If an applicant does not meet the required standards, but wishes for their application to be considered by us, it will be referred to the Environmental Health Manager (Licensing).
-It may also be referred to Legal Shared Services.
+If an applicant does not meet the required standards, but wishes for their application to be considered by us, it will be referred to the Legal Team and the Business Compliance Manager.
 This will be the case for both new applicants and existing licence holders applying to renew. - 8.3 Where an existing licence holder has a record involving offences as detailed within Appendix B (for example a conviction, caution or substantiated complaint), Licensing officers have authority to suspend or revoke licences with immediate effect on the grounds of public safety.
-In cases where immediate action is not considered necessary, issues such as new offences will be referred to an authorised officer or the Environmental Health Manager (Licensing). - 8.4 Where a decision is made to refuse to grant or renew, or to suspend or revoke a licence, the applicant or licence holder will be advised in the decision notice of their rights of appeal. - 8.5 We will aim to send a reminder to licence holders before their licence expires, in order to assist them to submit their renewal applications promptly.
+In cases where immediate action is not considered necessary, issues such as new offences will be referred to senior officers or the Business Compliance Manager. - 8.4 Where a decision is made to refuse to grant or renew, or to suspend or revoke a licence, the applicant or licence holder will be advised in the decision notice of their rights of appeal. - 8.5 We will aim to send a reminder to licence holders before their licence expires, in order to assist them to submit their renewal applications promptly.
 Please note that we are not obliged to do this and the responsibility of ensuring licences do not expire remains with the licence holder.
 You must therefore allow adequate time for the processing of your renewal applications.
 We are not responsible for delays due to the actions of external bodies such as the Disclosure and Barring Service (DBS). - 8.6 During the time between the expiry of the old licence and renewal being granted no licence is in place and therefore any associated work cannot be carried out.
 Any individual working in between expiry and renewal will therefore be treated in the same way as an unlicensed individual and the appropriate enforcement action will be considered by us. - 8.7 If an application to renew is received after the licence expiry, the application will be treated as a new licence and will need to meet all requirements involved for a new licence.
 For operators, this will mean they are no longer permitted to take bookings until a new licence has been granted.
 For vehicles, the vehicle must not be used for the carriage of passengers for hire and reward until a new licence has been granted.
 For drivers, they will not be permitted to drive any vehicles licensed by us until a new licence has been granted.
 Only in exceptional circumstances will we consider departing from this part of the Policy.

 - 8.8 The Licensing Authority may share all information with other public bodies such as other councils, the Police, Home Office Immigration Compliance Enforcement, National Anti-Fraud Network (NAFN), Driver Vehicle Standards Agency (DVSA) and Her Majesty's Revenue and Customs (HMRC).
-Information will only be released in response to a properly made formal request and where there is a valid reason to do so, for example investigation of a criminal offence. - 8.9 Where drivers have been licensed with other authorities, we will carry out checks with those authorities for any information that may be relevant to the application being considered. - 8.10 Where an application is valid and all appropriate checks, as set out in this policy, are completed, we will aim to issue the licence as soon as possible and in any case within 5 working days.
-The paper part of the licence will be emailed to you, all physical licences are sent in the post via our direct fulfillment service.
+Information will only be released in response to a properly made formal request and where there is a valid reason to do so, for example investigation of a criminal offence. - 8.9 Where drivers have been licensed with other authorities, we will carry out checks with those authorities for any information that may be relevant to the application being considered.